Politics of Greece: President

 The President of the Republic is elected by the Parliament for a five-year term (election last held 22 January 2020), and a maximum of two terms in office.
 When a presidential term expires, Parliament votes to elect the new president.
 In the first two votes, a 2/3 majority (200 votes) is necessary.
 The third and final vote requires a 3/5 (180 votes) majority.

-If the third vote is fruitless, Parliament is dissolved and elections are proclaimed by the outgoing President within the next 30 days.
-In the new Parliament, the election for president is repeated immediately with a 3/5 majority required for the initial vote, an absolute majority for the second one (151 votes) and a simple majority for the third and final one.
+If the third vote is fruitless, Parliament is no longer dissolved.
+The election for president is repeated immediately with a 3/5 majority required for the initial vote, an absolute majority for the second one (151 votes) and a simple majority for the third and final one.
 The system is so designed as to promote consensus presidential candidates among the main political parties.

 The president has the power to declare war, to grant pardon (forgiveness) and to conclude agreements of peace, alliance, and participation in international organizations; upon the request of the government a simple parliamentary majority is required to confirm such actions, agreements, or treaties.
 An absolute or a three-fifths majority is required in exceptional cases (for example, the accession into the EU needed a 3/5 majority).

 The president can also exercise certain emergency powers, which must be countersigned by the appropriate cabinet minister.
 The president may not dissolve parliament, dismiss the government, suspend certain articles of the constitution, issue a proclamation or declare a state of siege without countersigning by the prime minister or the appropriate cabinet minister.
 To call a referendum, they must obtain approval from parliament.
 They can appoint ministers after they are recommended by the Prime Minister.
-Although not official, the President of Greece is usually from the main opposition party so that the government and opposition can agree and not host elections.
+Although not official, the president of Greece is usually from the main opposition party so that the government and opposition can agree and not host elections.
 Sometimes they are chosen from outside the political ranks.
-Currently, the President of Greece is Katerina Sakellaropoulou, the eighth and first female President of Greece since the restoration of democracy in 1974.
+Currently, the president of Greece is Konstantinos Tasoulas, the 9th President of Greece since the restoration of democracy in 1974.